-We’ve been visiting Koh Samui for the past 15 years, and we moved here in June 2015 to setup iSUP Samui.
+We’ve been visiting Koh Samui for nearly 20 years, and we moved here in June 2015 to setup iSUP Samui.
 We stay in the north-east part of the island, an area called Plai Laem, and we mostly paddle in the areas around Choeng Mon, Bangrak, Bophut and sometimes Maenam.
-We also make trips to the south of the island because we love the chilled out feeling at Lipa Noi, Taling Ngam and Tong Krut.
+We also make trips to the south of the island because we love the chilled out feeling at Lipa Noi, Taling Ngam and the small surrounding islands.

 This is a work in process blog post about the beaches where we paddle.
 I’ve included some suggestions on accommodation in these areas to help you plan your holiday, and will add some photos of the beaches in the next few days.

 Disclaimer: We are not being paid anything by these hotels, and we have not stayed at any of them.
 It’s just a starting point of a few hotels that are close to the areas where we paddle.
 Before booking your accommodation I’d recommend reading the reviews on sites like TripAdvisor and also checking out one of the many hotel deal sites to get the best rate.
 Also, you might like to check the location of these hotels on Google Maps, and then research some of the nearby hotels.

 Hope to see you in Samui some day.

 Choeng Mon Beach